NOAA-EMC/UPP/doc/UserGuide/CustomizingTheUPP/EnablingOutput.rst

 #.
 Checking output:

-   To view information about a file, use the wgrib2 utility.
-Users may need to load the wgrib2 module first (e.g., via ``module load wgrib2``) For example, to see summary information from ``GFSPRS.000``, run:
+   To view information about a file, use the *wgrib2* utility.
+Users may need to load the *wgrib2* module first (e.g., via ``module load wgrib2``).
+For example, to see summary information from ``GFSPRS.000``, run:

    .. code-block:: console

       wgrib2 -s GFSPRS.000

-   For more detailed information, use the ``-v`` flag instead, but note that this is computationally intensive and may require allocating and using a compute node on some systems.
+   For more detailed information, use the ``-V`` flag instead, but note that this is computationally intensive and may require allocating and using a compute node on some systems.

    To see information about a specific variable, run: